Special effects of Terminator 2: Judgment Day: Steel mill

-The large vat in which both Terminators are destroyed was a clear, acrylic tub 3 ft deep filled with water and translucent mineral oil, with about thirty-nine lights around the edge.
+The large vat in which both Terminators are destroyed was a clear, acrylic tub 3 ft deep filled with water and translucent mineral oil, with about 39 lights around the edge.
 Underwater HMI lights were tested but the blue-white light they emitted required too many gels to make them orange.
-Mula augmented them with tungstens, about thirty Par 64s, and another twenty Par 336s.
+Mula augmented them with tungsten lights, about thirty Par 64s, and another twenty Par 336s.
 Mula devised the mixture in the vat.
 It was initially meant to be made from Methocel, but the slimy substance blocked almost all of the light.
-Milky water did not work, but using mineral oil they could color the mineral oil and it would float on the surface.
-Still needed to get the right mix to conceal them below the surface.
+Milky water also did not work.
+Using mineral oil, they could color the oil and it would float on the surface.
+Still, the right mixture was needed to conceal the lights below the surface.
 The idea settled on was to mix powdered sugar into the oil to cloud it up.
-It was all mixed together in fifty-five-gallon drums because at times Mula needed up to four hundred gallons of it as it took 100 gallons per inch to cover the pit.
-The approach became tedious however and Mula eventually realized that he could mix air into it with a rubber hose, and the air bubbles would stay suspended in the oil for up to five hours, helping reflect light.
+It was mixed in fifty-five-gallon drums because sometimes up to four hundred gallons of it were needed, as it took 100 gallons per inch to cover the surface of the pit.
+The approach became tedious however, and Mula eventually realized that he could mix air into it with a rubber hose, and the air bubbles would stay suspended in the oil for up to five hours, helping reflect light.
 This method was successful enough that the powdered sugar method was abandoned.
-To enhance the effect, heaters were placed beneath the camera to create a ripple effect of rising heat plus sparks were added in the background and some of the lights were on dimmers to allow them to simulate a flickering effect.
-Greenberg said it was not something an audience pays attention to but it makes the overall image believable.
+To enhance the effect, heaters were placed beneath the camera to create a ripple effect of rising heat, sparks were added in the background, and some of the lights were on dimmers to allow them to simulate a flickering effect.
+These enhancements helped make the overall image believable; Greenberg said these effects were "not the sort of things the viewer should be paying attention to, but if I hadn't done them, they might miss it".
 It took six generators to power all the lights, which were also used as scene lighting.

-For close-up shots of the pour, 4-Ward developed a fifth-scale miniature steel mill set and filmed it at 24 frames per second using smoke, methodical, and neon tubes to simulate hot metal.
-The effect was similar to that used on the live-action set, but it was not practical to spill large amounts of liquid on the set, and when the vats spilled, the live-action setup could not depict this.
-4-Ward conceived of pouring white paint from a fourth-scale miniature ladle and then separating the paint from the rest of the shot and optically modifying it to appear luminous.
+For close-up shots of the pour, 4-Ward developed a 1/5 scale miniature steel mill set and filmed it at 24 frames per second using smoke, methodical, and neon tubes to simulate hot metal.
+The effect was similar to that used on the live-action set, but it was not practical to spill large amounts of liquid on the set, and the live-action setup could not depict the vats spilling.
+4-Ward conceived of pouring white paint from a 1/4 scale miniature ladle and then separating the paint from the rest of the shot and optically modifying it to appear luminous.